 At a minimum, your water should be tested every year for bacteria, the most common water quality problem.

 What well water records should be kept?
-Set a maintenance schedule to test your water in to inspect your well, water treatment, and septic systems.
 Keep records of maintenance, test results, and repairs to help your contractor with future repairs.

 - What Well Records Should be Kept?